porterjamesj/website/content/blog/8-memory-bug.md

 After reading this, understanding finally dawned on me. `self.resp` is the
 [httplib response object](https://docs.python.org/2/library/httplib.html#httplib.HTTPResponse)
-that boto uses to read the `Key`'s data from S3.
+that Boto uses to read the `Key`'s data from S3.
 When `.close` is called on the `Key`, `self.resp.read` will also be called by default.
 This is analogous to calling `.read` on a Python `file`
 object: *all of the unread data* will be pulled into memory.
 Calling `.close` on the Flask `Response` (which presumably happens when the client disconnects) causes this to happen, triggering a memory explosion when the `Key` is a large object.
+I'm not sure why this is the default behavior, altough the docstring suggests that it's so the key can be reopened later and the data read without making another HTTP request.

 This theory also explains why a client disconnecting without reading the entire object first is what triggers the bug.
 If all the data from